tensorpack/tensorpack/examples/FasterRCNN/README.md

 ```

 Evaluate the performance of a model and save to json.
-(A pretrained model can be downloaded in [model zoo](http://models.tensorpack.com/FasterRCNN):
+(Pretrained models can be downloaded in [model zoo](http://models.tensorpack.com/FasterRCNN):
 ```
 ./train.py --evaluate output.json --load /path/to/model
 ```